Harvard Stadium: History

 Lewis Jerome Johnson, professor of civil engineering at Harvard, was a consultant to the design team for the stadium.
-It is historically significant that this stadium represents the first vertical concrete structure to employ reinforced structural concrete.
-Prior to the erection of the stadium in 1902, reinforced structural concrete was used in horizontal, that is flooring, sidewalks, etc., design only.
-Prof. Johnson was the engineer of note responsible for incorporating the concept into the vertical structure of the stadium design.
+The stadium was the first vertical concrete structure to employ reinforced structural concrete.
+Prior to the erection of the stadium in 1902, reinforced structural concrete was only used in horizontal design, such as floors and sidewalks.
+Johnson was the engineer responsible for incorporating the concept into the vertical structure of the stadium design.
 There is a plaque dedicating the stadium to his honor on the east end wall outside the stadium.

 Harvard installed both FieldTurf and lights in 2006.
 In 2007, Harvard played its first night game at the stadium, winning 24–17 over Brown University on September 22.

-Influence on American Football
+Influence on American football

-In the early 20th century, American football was an extremely violent sport.
-18 players died and 159 were seriously injured in 1905 alone.
-There was a widespread movement to outlaw the game but U.S. President Theodore Roosevelt intervened and demanded the rules of the game be reformed.
+In the early 20th century, American football was an extremely violent sport; 18 players died and 159 were seriously injured in 1905 alone.
+There was a widespread movement to outlaw the game but U.S. president Theodore Roosevelt intervened and demanded the rules of the game be reformed.
 In 1906, Roosevelt met with representatives from 62 colleges and universities and formed the Intercollegiate Football Conference, the predecessor of the NCAA.
 The committee's purpose was to develop a uniform set of rules and regulations to make the game safer.
 A leading proposal, at the time, was widening the field to allow more running room and reduce serious collisions.
 While it was popular among committee members, Harvard objected.
 Their recently completed stadium could not accommodate a larger field.
 Because of the permanent nature of Harvard Stadium, the proposal was rejected and the forward pass was legalized in April 1906.
 Harvard Stadium led to the creation of two of the most fundamental aspects of modern American football: standard field dimensions and the legal forward pass.